yifei-liu-yl/yifei-liu-yl.github.io/index.md

 </p>

 <p>
-Prior to my doctoral study, I earned a Bachelor of Science degree from [University of California-Berkeley](https://www.berkeley.edu/).
+Prior to my doctoral study, I earned a Bachelor of Science degree from [University of California–Berkeley](https://www.berkeley.edu/).
 </p>

 <p>
-<u>I will be on the 2025–26 academic job market.<u>
+<u>I will be on the 2025–26 academic job market.</u>
 </p>